Let’s face it… front yard lighting goes way beyond sticking some outdoor solar yard lights or solar-powered lights along the walkway.

 The technology used and outdoor lighting ideas put into practice to illuminate the front yard is very similar to lighting the backyard, but differ in options depending on the goal you want to achieve.

-Here’s 8 tips from landscape designer Jenny Peterson over at Houzz on front yard lighting and excellent home improvement project:
+Here are 8 tips from landscape designer Jenny Peterson over at Houzz on front yard lighting and excellent home improvement project:

 Front Entryway Lighting

-“Use lighting to make your front door a focal point.
+“Use outdoor lights to make your front door a focal point.
 The front door is an important part of a guest’s first impression of your home.
 By making the front door the focal point of your home, you will create a warm, inviting mood for guests while increasing your home’s security.
 Outdoor wall sconces can be the main source of light for the front door or can be used to add a classic touch with subtle gas lamps.”
 Via platinumserieshomes.net

 Outdoor Step Lighting